Insurance Information for Graduating Students

-If so, your health insurance plan coverage will end on January 8.
-However if you selected the annual coverage, then your health insurance coverage will end on August 20.
+If so, your health insurance plan coverage will end on August 20, 2021.
 Read on for all of your options upon graduation.
-A "Continuation Option" that formerly provided 90 days additional coverage is no longer available for purchase.

-Existing prescriptions at the Student Health Center pharmacy can be transferred to a local or hometown pharmacy for refill.
+Existing prescriptions at the SHC Pharmacy can be transferred to a local or hometown pharmacy for refill.
 Contact the pharmacy where you want your prescription transferred, provide them with the name of your medication, and ask them to call the SHC Pharmacy at (212) 443-1050.

 *Please note, due to New York State law, the NYU SHC Pharmacy can only transfer one refill per month.
 Most pharmacies out of New York State will close your prescription and you may lose the rest of the prescription if there are additional refills.

 If you're under 26 and your parents have insurance, you could stay on your parent's plan.
 (Note: If your parent is on an employer plan, you may only have 30 days to sign up.)

 Your spouse may be able to add you to their plan.
 (Note: If your spouse is on an employer plan, you may only have 30 days to sign up.)

 Already have a job lined up?
 Check if they have an insurance plan and when it becomes effective.

 Get Your Own Plan

 Sign up for your own plan on HealthCare.gov.
 Tax credits could be available to reduce your monthly costs.

 When is open enrollment for the Affordable Care Act marketplace?